January 22, 2020 by John Fernandez

-Plant-Based Diets Offer Variety of Protein Sources
+Red Meat Alternatives: Plant-Based Diets Offer Many Protein Sources

+The new red meat debate has put protein alternatives back under the spotlight.
+U.S. nutritional guidelines are mostly in agreement with those of doctors’ organizations, the AHA and dietitians in recommending plant-based diets with protein alternatives to red meat.
 A plant-based diet is not just about fruits and vegetables.
 It also includes whole grains, nuts, seeds, legumes and some animal-based foods, all of which provide more than enough protein sources.

 Many consumers think that vegetarian diets, even if they include lean fish and poultry options, may come up short on protein.
 However, some non-meat alternatives are good sources of protein, including lentils, quinoa (a gluten-free grain), a variety of seeds, nuts (almonds, walnuts, cashews, pistachios, and Brazil nuts) and beans.

 The U.S. government’s dietary guidelines, also known as My Plate, focus on plant-based options, says Lucette Talamas, a registered dietitian with Community Heath at Baptist Health South Florida.

 “Half of the government’s ‘My Plate’ is fruits and vegetables, while the other half is grains and protein,” says Ms. Talamas.
 “I want to emphasize that 75 percent of the plate has always been plant-based.
 That may be something you haven’t realized.
 The recommendations have never had a lot of animal proteins.”

 Both the DASH (Dietary Approaches to Stop Hypertension) and Mediterranean diets — highly rated by dietitians — focus on fruits and vegetables, but make allowances for lean proteins from fish and poultry.
 Both plans strongly restrict red meat, overly processed meats and sugary drinks.